frances-uy/frances-uy.github.io/essays/ai-your-personal-learning-assistant.md

 I have used ChatGPT especially for code that dealt with the user-interface of our final project, which will be talked about in the "Practical Applications" section.

 ### 12. Documenting Code
-I have tried to use AI for documenting code, as I feel we have enough hands-on work with our projects to create our own documentation.
+I have not tried to use AI for documenting code, as I feel we have more hands-on work with our projects to create our own descriptive and personalized documentation.

 ### 13. Quality Assurance
-Sometimes the suggestions for ESLint erros in the IntelliJ IDE take some time to pop up or incomprehensible.Around the first time we were getting familiar with the meteor-react-template, I had a particular error that I spent days trying to figure out, so I prompted ChatGPT with my problem in the terminal:
+Sometimes the suggestions for ESLint errors in the IntelliJ IDE take some time to pop up or were incomprehensible.
+Around the first time we were getting familiar with the meteor-react-template, I had a particular error that I spent days trying to figure out, so I prompted ChatGPT with my problem in the terminal:

 ```
 what does this mean Initialization error (ESLint). require(...).pathToFileURL is not a function